Skip to Content

 Dehydrating Cherry Tomatoes

-Slice them in half, sprinkle lightly with salt, and place cut-side up in your dehydrator.
+Slice them in half, sprinkle with salt, and place in a dehydrator at 135°F for 6-9 hours.
+For crispier tomato chips, try 150°F.

 Sun-Drying Tomatoes